 The INTMS and INTMC registers both have a single field each: the Interrupt Vector Mask Set (IVMS) and Interrupt Vector Mask Clear (IVMC) fields respectively.
 Both fields are bit significant.
-If a '1' is written to a bit in the IVMS field, then the corresponding interrupt vector is masked from generating an interrupt or reporting a pending interrupt in the MSI Capability Structure.
-If a '1' is written to a bit in the IVMC field, then the corresponding interrupt vector is unmasked.
+If a '1' is written to a bit in the IVMS field, then the corresponding interrupt vector is masked from generating an interrupt or reporting a pending interrupt vector is unmasked.
 Writing a '0' to a bit has no effect.
 When read, these fields return the current interrupt mask value within the controller (not the value of their register).
 If a bit has a value of '1', then the corresponding interrupt vector is masked.
 If a bit has a value of '0', then the corresponding interrupt vector is not masked.